simon-ritchie/apysc/docstring_markdowns/apysc/_type/number_value_interface.md

 **[Parameters]**

-- `other`: int or float or NumberValueInterface
+- `other`: NumberValueInterface or int or float
-  - Other value to subtract.
+  - The other value to subtract.

 <hr>